Minimizing the time to a decision: The Laplace transform of the distribution of

-Equation \eqref{e:heureq4} is the specialisation $g(t) = \exp(-rt)$.
+Equation \eqref{e:heureq4} is the specialization $g(t) = \exp(-rt)$.
 Such a choice of $g$ is helpful because it effectively removes the time dependence in \eqref{e:heurgeneric}, making it easier to solve.
-The benefit is the same if $g$ is linear and it is not difficult to construct and verify (compare Lemmas \ref{l:heurfnexists} and \ref{l:vhatverification}) an explicit expression for $J(x) \eqdef \E_x(\tauopt)$.
-In terms of the integrals
+The benefit is the same if $g$ is linear and it is not difficult to construct and verify (as we did in Lemmas \ref{l:heurfnexists} and \ref{l:vhatverification}) an explicit expression for $J(x) \eqdef\E_x [\tauopt ]$.
+In terms of the expected absorption times $G(u) = \E_u[\exitST ^{(1)}_{0} \wedge\exitST^{(1)}_{1}]$ and integrals

-the expression for $J$ reads,
+the expression for $J$ reads

 \end{remark}